 Can joint debts be included in an IVA?

 However, the issue with this is that an IVA only protects the person who entered the arrangement, not the other person listed on the joint credit agreement.
-Therefore, the other person will still be responsible for the payment of the debt and will be liable for the portion not written off by the IVA.

 This also means that you’re not legally required to tell your partner that you have an IVA if you don’t want to.
-They can still search for your name on the Individual Insolvency Register (IIR) but they are unlikely to know about the existence of an IVA unless you tell them personally.
+They can still search for your name on the Individual Insolvency Register (IIR), but they are unlikely to know about the existence of an IVA unless you tell them personally.

 Debt help tailored to you